 This course will provide an overview and synthesis of historical and contemporary perspectives that guide OT practice.
-Students in this course will understand the historical development of several theoretical constructs in OT.
-Students will also review and apply fundamental concepts and language used in OT theories and practice models, and a foundational knowledge of the discipline of occupational science.
+Learners in this course will understand the historical development of several theoretical constructs in OT.
+Learners will also review and apply fundamental concepts and language used in OT theories and practice models, and gain a foundational knowledge of the discipline of occupational science.
+Learners will use critical and clinical reasoning skills to determine how theories can inform evidence-based and client-centered practice based on applications to their own daily practices.

-OTM8103:

-Neuroscience of Cognition
+OTM8103: Neuroscience of Cognition

-Dr. Dimitropoulou 3 points
+Dr. Dimitropoulou.
+3 points